100 Days of School Project

 - Clear-drying, non-toxic glue

-- School-related paper ephemera such as artwork, photos, old homework, worksheets, flyers, or even an old t-shirt with your school's logo
+- School-related paper ephemera such as artwork, photos, old homework, worksheets, flyers, or even an old t-shirt with his school's logo

 What You Do:

-- Before your child begins his collage, start with a scavenger hunt to track down school-related paper items that he'd like to use in his collage.
+- Before your child begins his collage, go on a scavenger hunt to track down school-related paper items that he'd like to use in his collage.
 You don't need to have exactly 100 pieces; you can make up the balance by cutting items into several pieces.
 Remember: anything school-related goes!

 - Have your child assemble the 100 pieces he has chosen for his collage in front of him.